 In August we started fundraising at the Pifworld platform.
 We raised € 155,- which was not enough for one panel.
 Marjon vd Berg, one of our Liqa School sponsors, asked her guests during her Birthday Party to donate to this project.
 She collected an amazing amount of money!

 Left: Marjon, donor of the solar panel.
-Right: Installation of the 3 Dufsar lamps in the library and a USB connector for charging mobile phones.
+Right: Dufsar Solar Panel set Installation and results.

 More solar panels or cementing floors?